PLANTS OF COASTAL GEORGIA

 This is the Toothache Tree.
 The bark is easy to identify.
 It is considered a shrub or small tree growing 20-30 feet tall.
 It has a natural numbing sensation and well deserves it's prominent place in our American folklore.
 F.P.
 Porcher (1869) lists numerous medicinal uses of this tree.
 It was used to treat toothaches.
 The bark of this tree is easy to identify.

 The Sandhill Thistle grows 8-24 inches tall.
 It has strong medicinal properties as a liver cleanser.
 Culpepper considered the Milk Thistle to be as efficient as Carduus benedictus for agues, and preventing and curing the infection of the plague, and also for removal of obstructions of the liver and spleen.
 He recommends the infusion of the fresh root and seeds, not only as good against jaundice, also for breaking and expelling stone and being good for dropsy when taken internally, but in addition, to be applied externally, with cloths, to the liver.
 With other writers, he recommends the young, tender plant (after removing the prickles) to be boiled and eaten in the spring as a blood cleanser.
-This is an excellent plant for rejuvenating the liver.

 The Common Wild Azalea is of the rhododendron family and grows up to 10 feet tall.
 One of our most famous flowers of the south.
 It blooms late May-July.

 The Tulip Tree or Yellow Popular grows from 80-100 feet in the wild.
 With a long straight trunk.
 It is cut more than any other tree for lumber except for our pine trees.
 This picture of it's flower explains why we call it the Tulip Tree.
 Upon first opening the flower petals stand up.
 The seeds are an important food for our wildlife.
 The fruits provide food for squirrels in the late fall and winter months, and the white-tailed deer often browse on the twigs.